-Source: ORA PIT model simulation using data provided by the Division of Taxation
+Source: ORA PIT model simulation using data provided by Taxation

-\ "RI Non-Residents" includes both non-residents, who did not reside in the state for any portion of the year, as well as part-year residents, who resided in the state for a portion of the year.
+"RI Non-Residents" includes both non-residents, who did not reside in the state for any portion of the year, as well as partyear residents, who resided in the state for a portion of the year.

-It should be noted that the "Exemption from Tax for Writers, Composers and Artists" is available for Rhode Island residents and part-year residents only.
+It should be noted that the modification is available for Rhode Island residents and part-year residents only.
 Individuals who did not live in the state for the entire tax year are eligible to take the modification reducing their federal AGI when filing a non-resident tax return, provided they met the eligibility criteria defined under R.I.
 Gen Laws § 44-30-1.1 during the time they lived in the state.
-ORA assumes that non-residents, who did not live in the state for any portion of the tax year, would be ineligible to take the modification.
-ORA is unable to provide any documentation as to the extent of the possible usage of the modification by non-residents.
+ORA assumes that non-residents, who did not live in the state for any portion of the tax year, would be ineligible to take the modification.9

-In addition, ORA calculated the Rhode Island tax liability for each taxpayer under TY 2016, TY 2017 and TY 2018 Rhode Island personal income tax laws and the Rhode Island tax liability for each taxpayer without the modification for the same tax years.
+In addition, ORA calculated the Rhode Island tax liability for each taxpayer under tax years 2019 -2021 Rhode Island personal income tax laws and the Rhode Island tax liability for each taxpayer without the modification for the same tax years.
 The results for both calculations were summed across all taxpayers.
 Revenue forgone is determined by taking the difference between the two tax liability calculations.
-The number of taxpayers includes those resident and non-resident taxpayers with a modification that decreased federal Adjusted Gross Income (AGI).
+The number of taxpayers includes those resident and non-resident taxpayers with a modification that decreased federal AGI.